lsc4719/MyViewOfComputationalGraphs/README.md

 A computational graph is a data structure with states denoted by abow diagram.

+#### background

+I think basically, we could reduce some problem into an optimization problem with data.
+A computational graph in deep learning is an implmentation of that optimization problem.

 #### bolts and nuts
 variables and functions form a connected directed-acyclic graph with unique sink output variable node.
 If we treat variables as tensors, then this datastructure includes not only scalars but also includes vectorization.